simonmysun/blog/_posts/2024/2024-10-29-monitoring-infrastructue/2024-10-29-monitoring-infrastructue.md

 However, on edge devices, e.g. single-board computers, some metric collectors are too heavy to run.
 The least resource device I have is a Raspberry Pi 1B, which suffers from the high CPU usage of the node-exporter with default configuration.
 It is running a Raspbian Bookworm.
-The `prometheus-node-exporter` package is installed from the official repository, which has a Debian patch to enable systemd collector by default (https://salsa.debian.org/go-team/packages/prometheus-node-exporter/-/blob/debian/sid/debian/patches/0001-Debian-defaults.patch?ref_type=heads#L103-104).
+The `prometheus-node-exporter` package is installed from the official repository, which has [a Debian patch](https://salsa.debian.org/go-team/packages/prometheus-node-exporter/-/blob/debian/sid/debian/patches/0001-Debian-defaults.patch?ref_type=heads#L103-104) to enable systemd collector by default .
-Additionally, if `prometheus-node-exporter-collectors` is installed, there will be `prometheus-node-exporter-apt.service` and `prometheus-node-exporter-apt.timer` (https://packages.debian.org/sid/all/prometheus-node-exporter-collectors/filelist) which will consume horrible amount of CPU due to short of RAM.
+Additionally, if `prometheus-node-exporter-collectors` is installed, there will be `prometheus-node-exporter-apt.service` and `prometheus-node-exporter-apt.timer` [bundled](https://packages.debian.org/sid/all/prometheus-node-exporter-collectors/filelist), which will consume horrible amount of CPU due to short of RAM.
 So `--no-collector.systemd` should be appended and `prometheus-node-exporter-collectors` should be removed in limited resource devices.

 ### cAdvisor

 cAdvisor is a container monitoring tool that expose resource usage and performance characteristics of the containers.
 Running cAdvisor inside container is very convenient, except that it needs SYS_ADMIN capability to access the host's cgroup.

-One issue I encountered is that the docker image tag `latest` does not actually points to the latest version: https://github.com/google/cadvisor/pull/2413
+One issue I encountered is that the docker image tag `latest` does not actually points to the latest version.
+The reason is stated [here](https://github.com/google/cadvisor/pull/2413) and its related issue.

 cAdvisor enables me to see the resource usage of each container, and I can decide whether to move a service to another machine.

-There are plenty of dashboards available for cAdvisor, but I decided to create my own dashboard at last: https://grafana.com/grafana/dashboards/19792-cadvisor-dashboard/ which provides both an overview of multiple services and a detailed view each service.
+There are plenty of dashboards available for cAdvisor, but I decided to create [my own dashboard](https://grafana.com/grafana/dashboards/19792-cadvisor-dashboard/) at last, which provides both an overview of multiple services and a detailed view each service.
+It turns out that the dashboard is quite widely used and I have received a lot of appreciations and feedbacks.

 ### blackbox-exporter